sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 import SwiftUI
 import Sparkle

-// This view model class manages Sparkle's updater and publishes when new updates are allowed to be checked final class UpdaterViewModel: ObservableObject {
+// This view model class publishes when new updates can be checked by the user final class CheckForUpdatesViewModel: ObservableObject {
-    private let updaterController: SPUStandardUpdaterController

     @Published var canCheckForUpdates = false

-    init() {
+    init(updater: SPUUpdater) {
-        // If you want to start the updater manually, pass false to startingUpdater and call .startUpdater() later
-        // This is where you can also pass an updater delegate if you need one updaterController = SPUStandardUpdaterController(startingUpdater: true, updaterDelegate: nil, userDriverDelegate: nil)

-        updaterController.updater.publisher(for: \.canCheckForUpdates)
+        updater.publisher(for: \.canCheckForUpdates)
             .assign(to: &$canCheckForUpdates)
     }

-    func checkForUpdates() {
-        updaterController.checkForUpdates(nil)
 }

+// This is the view for the Check for Updates menu item
+// Note this intermediate view is necessary for the disabled state on the menu item to work properly before Monterey.
+// See https://stackoverflow.com/questions/68553092/menu-not-updating-swiftui-bug for more info
+struct CheckForUpdatesView: View {
+    @ObservedObject private var checkForUpdatesViewModel: CheckForUpdatesViewModel
+    private let updater: SPUUpdater

+    init(updater: SPUUpdater) {
+        self.updater = updater

+        // Create our view model for our CheckForUpdatesView self.checkForUpdatesViewModel = CheckForUpdatesViewModel(updater: updater)
     }

-// This additional view is needed for the disabled state on the menu item to work properly before Monterey.
-// See https://stackoverflow.com/questions/68553092/menu-not-updating-swiftui-bug for more information
-struct CheckForUpdatesView: View {
-    @ObservedObject var updaterViewModel: UpdaterViewModel

     var body: some View {
-        Button("Check for Updates…", action: updaterViewModel.checkForUpdates)
+        Button("Check for Updates…", action: updater.checkForUpdates)
-            .disabled(!updaterViewModel.canCheckForUpdates)
+            .disabled(!checkForUpdatesViewModel.canCheckForUpdates)
     }
 }

 @main
 struct MyApp: App {
-    @StateObject var updaterViewModel = UpdaterViewModel()
+    private let updaterController: SPUStandardUpdaterController

+    init() {
+        // If you want to start the updater manually, pass false to startingUpdater and call .startUpdater() later
+        // This is where you can also pass an updater delegate if you need one updaterController = SPUStandardUpdaterController(startingUpdater: true, updaterDelegate: nil, userDriverDelegate: nil)
+    }

     var body: some Scene {
         WindowGroup {
         }
         .commands {
             CommandGroup(after: .appInfo) {
-                CheckForUpdatesView(updaterViewModel: updaterViewModel)
+                CheckForUpdatesView(updater: updaterController.updater)
             }
         }
     }
 }
 ```

+For adding additional updater settings, you may also want to check out [Add Settings in SwiftUI](/documentation/preferences-ui#add-settings-in-swiftui).

 ## Create an Updater in Mac Catalyst